Golf Course Accident

 - Victim injured when hit by another golfer due to overgrown bushes blocking their line of sight

 We serve clients in Fort Myers and the surrounding cities of Cape Coral, Lehigh Acres, Golden Gate, Naples, Marco Island, and Sanibel Island.
-If you were hurt in a golf course accident and don’t know what to do next, call the Fort Myers personal injury attorneys at the Wolfson Law Firm at 239-777-9954
+If you were hurt in a golf course accident and don’t know what to do next, call the Fort Myers personal injury attorneys at Wolfson & Leon at 239-777-9954